Neural canonical transformations for vibrational spectra of molecules: Method

 \section{Method}

-In the study of vibrational systems, we consider a Hamiltonian characterized by $D$ vibrational degrees of freedom in the normal coordinates $\bm{x}$:
+For an actual molecule, we can apply the Born-Oppenheimer approximation to separate the system into vibrational and electronic components.
+The electronic part can be described by potential energy surfaces (PES), which are generated using methods like density functional theory (DFT) and coupled cluster single and double excitations (CCSD).
+In the vibrational Hamiltonian, we use the Watson kinetic energy operator (KEO)~\cite{Nielsen1951, James1968} and only focus on pure vibrational calculation. \marked{Also, the vibrational angular momentum terms are neglected in this work, which will introduce slight modifications to the vibration energies~\cite{bowman2008variational}.
+These neglected terms may cause some differences between the numerical and the experimental results.} Then, the system can be characterized by a Hamiltonian in $D$ vibrational degrees of freedom in the normal coordinates $\bm{x}$:

 where $\bm{x}=(x_1,x_2,...,x_D)$ spans the $D$-dimensional real space $\mathcal{R}^D$, and each $x_i$ denoting the coordinate associated with a distinct vibrational mode.
-The term $V(\bm{x})$ represents the potential energy surface (PES), which incorporates both the harmonic components and the more intricate interactions.
+The term $V(\bm{x})$ represents the PES, which incorporates both the harmonic components and the more intricate interactions.